ritza-co/handbook/principles.md

 As we gain trust from various customers, we make ever increasing effort to not abuse this trust.
 When a customer is not reading every single word (or even every article) that we produce, we need to do *more* quality control ourselves, not less.

-## Everything we produce is be free to the world
+## Everything we produce is free to the world
 We don't take on projects to create e.g. internal syllabus content, internal corporate training, paid courses, or non-free books.
 Everything we do should be available for free, ideally under a permissive license and in several formats (e.g. HTML, Markdown, ePub, PDF).